 Baked Stuffed Flat Mushrooms are so delicious you seriously have to make them!

-Stuffed Flat Mushrooms – sounds good doesn’t it…..well let’s talk about Baked Stuffed Flat Mushrooms, sounds even better doesn’t it!!
-How about bacon and gorgonzola Stuffed Flat Mushrooms, that sounds THE BEST doesn’t it!!
+Stuffed Flat Mushrooms - sounds good doesn't it.....well let's talk about Baked Stuffed Flat Mushrooms, sounds even better doesn't it!!
+Similar to our Cream Cheese Jalapeno Poppers we are stuffing vegetables again!

 I think by now you guys know me well enough to know that when I try something, I need to try multiple different versions, flavour combinations and varieties so that I have nailed a recipe and an ingredient combo before I move on.
 I say this because I recently made Baked Stuffed Mushrooms (you can grab that recipe right here should you wish).
 They were AMAZING and tasted so good, so I had to do them again.